 Dysgraphia is a learning disability that affects handwriting and fine motor skills.
 Forming letters is labored and difficult for these students.
 Parents and teachers often wonder, how can I help?

 Here is my immediate disclosure: I am not a doctor or learning disability specialist.
-My background is a Certified Rehabilitation Registered Nurse Specialist or C.R.R.N.
+My background is a Certified Rehabilitation Registered Nurse Specialist.
 To put my expertise in a nutshell, I am trained to maximize a patient’s ability to function.

 Dysgraphia can be a real downer for the student, and equally heartbreaking for the parent home educator trying to assist.
 Dysgraphia will often be associated with dyslexia and ADHD.
 However, recent brain imaging research shows a distinct difference in these learning disabilities, and each disability must employ different teaching strategies.
 In this post, I will focus on teaching strategies for students with dysgraphia.

 Having a child with dysgraphia is challenging.
 I know.
 I have one and have taught many.
 The delayed ability to form letters does not indicate a lack of intelligence.
 As an educator, I found I must balance remedial instruction with grade-appropriate challenges.
-I also needed to recognize the physical challenges and spend time strengthening my student’s fine motor skills, as well as core muscles.
+I also needed to recognize the physical challenges and spend time strengthening my student’s fine motor skills and core muscles.
 There are a lot of helpful strategies and things you can do to help.
 Let’s begin by addressing the physical issues that surround dysgraphia.

 Strengthen Fine Motor Skills

 Fine motor skills are required to write legibly.
 For whatever reason, students with dysgraphia trail behind in their fine motor skills.
 Fine motor skills involve any activity that uses the “pincer grip” or pressing the thumb and forefinger together.